wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 message from the kernel thread, since the kernel can now only observe elapsed time as the number of instructions that have been executed.

+**Beware of SIMD Instructions**

+If you run into illegal instruction fault on the emulated guest system, but the same binary works fine on your host system, one of the many possible causes is that QEMU does not support the full set of SIMD instructions, especially when the binary is cross-compiled on the host system rather than the guest.
+Once identified, the issue is relatively easy to resolve -- Just disable SIMD instructions in the compiler option.
+On `gcc`, this can be done by removing options like `-mavx`, `-mavx2`, etc.

 **Disabling Ubuntu Automatic Upgrade**

 If you are using an Ubuntu distribution, it is likely that automatic upgrade is enabled by default, which will